 There is a useful test kit for testing actors: akka.util.TestKit.
-It enables assertions concerning replies received and their timing, there is more documentation in the Testing Actor Systems (Scala) module.
+It enables assertions concerning replies received and their timing, there is more documentation in the akka-testkit module.

 Multi-JVM Testing

 Included in the example is an sbt trait for multi-JVM testing which will fork JVMs for multi-node testing.
 There is support for running applications (objects with main methods) and running ScalaTest tests.